davemcg/2019-06-18-Data-Carpentry-NEI/index.md

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}
 <strong>Registration:</strong> First priority will be given to NEI trainees and staff.
-If there are any available spots within a week of the workshop starting, then the NIH community will get the remaining spots.
+If there are any available spots within (approximately) two weeks of the workshop starting, then the NIH community will get the remaining spots.
 Please fill out <a href = "https://forms.gle/5dDoMHZf5TDqpR9x7">this form</a> to register.
 {% if page.carpentry == "swc" %}
 {% include sc/intro.html %}
 {% elsif page.carpentry == "dc" %}